wallarm/product-documentation/docs/3.4/updating-migrating/general-recommendations.md

-# Recommendations for a safe node update process
+# Recommendations for a safe node upgrade process

 This document describes recommendations and associated risks for a safe update of Wallarm filtering node up to 3.4.